DC205/dirtysanta/README.md

 DC205 Dirty Santa is a unique holiday tradition inspired by the hacker ethos.
 This repository contains:
 - ASCII art to spread the festive cheer.
 - Scripts to randomize gifts or generate event-related fun.
-- Resources for organizing and running the event.

 Whether you're part of DC205 or just looking for creative ideas, this repo is for you.